-Figurative language can be difficult (like moving a mountain!), so below we have a quick guide on what it is, why it’s useful, and how to use it yourself.
-There are many types of figurative language—we explain five of the most common types, along with examples.
+Figurative language can be complex, so here’s a guide on what it is, how it differs from literal language, and how to use it yourself.
+There are many types of figurative language—we’ll discuss six of the most common types using definitions and examples.

 What is figurative language?

-Figurative language is a type of communication that does not use a word’s strict or realistic meaning.
-Common in comparisons and exaggerations, figurative language is usually used to add creative flourish to written or spoken language or explain a complicated idea.
+Figurative language is a type of communication that does not use a word’s strict or literal meaning.
+Language that uses figures of speech is collectively referred to as figurative language.
+Common in comparisons and exaggerations, figurative language is usually used to add creative elements to written or spoken language or to explain a complicated idea.

-Basically, figurative language is anytime you stretch the actual meaning of words for effect, whether to sound artistic, make a joke, or communicate more clearly and engagingly.
-Figurative language is a common technique in narrative writing, where the author strives to make emotional connections with the reader.
+Figurative language stretches the actual meaning of words for effect, whether to sound artistic, make a joke, or communicate more clearly and engagingly.
+Using figurative language is common in narrative writing, especially when the author strives to connect emotionally with the reader.

-The opposite of figurative language is literal language, or phrasing that uses the exact meaning of the words without imagination or exaggeration.
+The opposite of figurative language is literal language, or phrasing, that uses the exact meaning of the words without imagination or exaggeration.
 For example, if an athlete is doing well, you might say they’re “on fire” figuratively.
-If their clothes catch on fire (which hopefully doesn’t happen), then they’d be on fire literally.
+If their clothes catch on fire, they’d be on fire literally.

-Literal language serves its purpose in certain contexts, such as professional communication, academic papers, or legal documents.
-However, in other contexts, to put it bluntly, literal writing could be boring.
+Literal language serves its purpose in specific contexts, such as professional communication, academic papers, or legal documents.
+However, to put it bluntly, literal writing may come across as dull in other contexts.

-On the contrary, figurative language helps make writing and speeches more engaging and amusing.
-The reader or listener has to think about the words a little more, as if deciphering a riddle, which means they’re actively participating.
+Conversely, figurative language can make writing and speeches more engaging and amusing.
+The reader or listener has to think about the words more, as if deciphering a riddle, which means they’re actively participating.

-Figurative language makes full use of literary devices, particularly the five mentioned below.
-Literary devices, in general, work well for making your writing more entertaining, comprehensible, and poignant, so it’s no surprise that they go hand-in-hand with figurative language.
+Unlike literal language, figurative language makes full use of literary devices.
+Literary devices, in general, can make your writing more entertaining, comprehensible, and poignant, so it’s no surprise that they go hand in hand with figurative language.

 1 Simile

-A simile compares two different things, using the words “like” or “as” to draw attention to the comparison.
+Definition: A simile compares two different things using the words like or as to draw attention to the comparison.

 “The very mystery of him excited her curiosity like a door that had neither lock nor key.” —Margaret Mitchell, Gone with the Wind

-“He swung a great scimitar, before which Spaniards went down like wheat to the reaper’s sickle.” —Raphael Sabatini, The Sea Hawk
+“He swung a great scimitar, before which Spaniards went down like wheat to the reaper’s sickle.” —Rafael Sabatini, The Sea Hawk

 2 Metaphor

-A metaphor compares two different things, similar to a simile.
-The main difference between a simile and a metaphor is that metaphors do not use the words “like” or “as.”
+Definition: A metaphor describes an object or action in a way that isn’t literally true but helps explain an idea or make a comparison.
+The main difference between a simile and a metaphor is that metaphors do not use the words like or as.

 Unlike similes, metaphors don’t acknowledge that they’re comparisons.
 A literal-minded reader might mistake them for reality, which makes them more figurative and poetic.